 Attorneys and the therapeutic community will recommend you suspend your parental rights until a plea is reached, but for two different reasons.
 Attorneys would want you to wait to protect your rights.
 They wouldn’t want you to go in and admit to things that can be used against in the event that your case goes to trial.
 The therapeutic community believes that the CCA is not reliable until the conviction enters.
 The CCA determines the level and type of contact, if any, with the offenders, own children.

 The CCA is similar to the protocols used in the post-conviction sex-offense-specific evaluations but also involves more thorough and additional assessment instruments.
 These assessments explore sexual history, personality style, empathy and capacity for attachment in a much deeper light.
-The SOMB standards that apply to the CCA can be found here.
+Learn more about the SOMB standards that apply to the CCA.

 The cost of a CCA can be quite high.
 It can range anywhere from $800-$1800 depending on the assessment.
 Just because you pay this money does not mean that you will be approved to have contact with your own minor children.